 Disability Accommodation Process

-It is the student’s responsibility to identify him/herself to the university as having a disability and to submit any required documentation prior to engaging in any activity for which accommodation is being requested.
+It is the student’s responsibility to identify themselves to the university as having a disability by contacting the Disability Services Accommodations (DSA) Office.
+As further outlined below, the student must submit all required documentation prior to engaging in any activity for which an accommodation is being requested.
 For example, a request to retake a test or course due to a disability will not be considered for a test or course that a student has already taken.
 Since the documentation and review process may take some time, currently diagnosed students should submit any requests for a disability accommodation as soon as they are admitted to a program and prior to registering for courses.

-- No accommodation requests may be granted by the university prior to a student notifying the university of his/her disability and submitting any required documentation thereof.
+- No accommodation requests may be granted by the university prior to a student notifying the DSA Office of their disability and submitting any required documentation thereof.

 - Students must identify themselves to the Disability Services Accommodations (DSA) Officer and provide the required documentation as outlined in the Documentation Requirements section below at least thirty (30) days in advance of the desired start date of the accommodation being requested.